Ananea District

 Ananea District is one of five districts of the San Antonio de Putina Province in Peru.

 Geography

 The Apolobamba mountain range traverses the district.
 One of the highest peaks of the district is Palumani at 5723 m above sea level.
 Other mountains are listed below:

 History

 Ananea District was created on May 2, 1854.

 Ethnic groups

 The people in the district are mainly indigenous citizens of Quechua descent.
 Quechua is the language which the majority of the population (57.88%) learnt to speak in childhood, 36.50% of the residents started speaking using the Spanish language (2007 Peru Census).

+Climate

+Ananea, due to extreme elevation, experiences an alpine tundra climate (Köppen climate classification, ETH), with constant cold temperatures throughout the entire year.